Awais2805/talos/README.md

 **Stage 4 — final classifier** trained on the full pseudo-labelled pool with weighted symmetric cross-entropy.

-**How this gets judged.** The paper's own headline is in-domain accuracy.
-That is _not_ the success criterion here, but another question we can attempt to answer is if behavioural pseudo-labels support **better cross-domain generalisation** than manifest-derived labels do.
-The benchmark is a three-way comparison against timing-injection labels and against the published manifests, scored on level-2 transfer, not on in-domain fit.
+**How this gets judged.** The benchmark is a three-way comparison against timing-injection labels and against the published manifests, scored on level-2 transfer, not on in-domain fit.

 ## Feature schema

 After extracting the full set of possible features with Zeek, we then begin pre-processing.
-The selection procedure is deliberately re-runnable per deployment, since a procedure fixed once cannot adapt to future network deployments — but its output is a locked schema pinned to a model version.

 **Pre-training pruning.** Drop zero-variance features and features with high missingness after imputation.
 Cluster Pearson/Spearman-correlated features above 0.9 and keep one representative per cluster, with a VIF pass to catch multi-feature collinearity the pairwise matrix misses.
 Score task relevance by mutual information against the label.

 **The domain probe.** Train a logistic classifier to predict _which dataset a flow came from_ using each feature.
-High domain AUC (>0.75) means the feature encodes provenance, not behaviour.
+High domain AUC (>0.75) means the feature encodes the domain fingerprints, not attack behaviour.

 |Domain AUC|Task relevance|Decision|
 |---|---|---|